syntasso/workshop/enhancing-a-promise/README.md

 #### Preparing your Kubernetes environment

 Before moving on, you will want to make sure to have an environment ready to run Kratix.
 This includes having two clusters which can speak to each other, one named `platform` which includes both a Kratix and MinIO installation, and one called `worker` which includes a Flux CD installation.
-If you have not yet set this up, follow the [Kratix Quick Start: Part I documentation](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md).
+If you have not yet set this up, follow the [Quick Start: Install Kratix](../installing-kratix/README.md), which is the first step in this series.

 <details>
   <summary>Not sure if you are properly set up?
 Click here to see commands to verify a local KinD deployment</summary>